zzz0906/LeetCode/README.md

 In the same way, we link the m to the new head.
 And we return the old head if m != 1.

+93. Restore IP Addresses

+Given a string containing only digits, restore it by returning all possible valid IP address combinations.

+1-4.1-4.1-4.1-4 is the ip address.

+Thus which can have [0-255],[0-255],[0-255],[0-255].
+In this situation, we can use dfs...

+First, we try 1,2,3 then keep tring until we try 4 times to represent the 4 ip address.

+also, when we try 3 times in each 4 times, to try 1,2,3 digits.

+**attention in std's dfs, it use a &references to represent the answer. it really great to add the change value as the parameter not like me use a global value.
+And std determine whether it valid in 4 times determination every time.**